-One of the most exasperating tasks facing a document examiner is that of expressing orally, and on paper, the opinion which he has formulated in his mind concerning a given case.
+One of the most exasperating tasks facing a document examiner is that of expressing orally, and/or published, the opinion(s) which he has formulated in his mind concerning a given case.
 This opinion often has to accommodate a complex finding.
 Compounding this difficulty is the knowledge that the language which is chosen will be subject to critical review by way of depositions, pretrial conferences and perhaps a rigorous questioning by several attorneys during trial.
-The selection of his language is a difficult process at best, and the interpretation may be just as difficult.
+While finding the right verbiage is a difficult process, the interpretation may be more difficult.

 It is likely that the examination was undertaken at the request of an investigator, police officer, or attorney.
 The final opinion formed as a result of the examination was likely to have been written in a manner which will best conform to the submitter’s needs and expectations, and yet the words may finally rest upon the ears of the jury and judge.
 Will their understanding of the opinion be the same as the submitter’s, for whom the examination was undertaken?

 During testimony, the competent expert will be able to express and demonstrate his opinions in a manner such as to have all in the courtroom assign the same weight to the findings as he does.
-However, in the vast majority of cases, both civil and criminal, the expert himself is not called upon, but rather his written report is used.
+However, in the majority of cases, both civil and criminal, the expert himself is not called upon, but rather his written report is introduced into evidence.
 This stipulation by the opposition to the written report may occur during settlements, plea negotiations, or even in the midst of trial.
 Many times this is done under the guise of assisting the court as a time saving procedure when in fact it is actually in the best interests of one side or the other rather than have the expert demonstrate just how damning (or how weak) the evidence actually is.
 In any event, whether well thought of or not, the stipulation process is a time-saver to all mired in the judicial process, but especially the examiner.
 Were it not exercised, the expert would spend a large portion of his waking hours in courtrooms and justice building hallways.

-The unfortunate result of stipulation is that the judge and jury are deprived of the examiner’s explanations and are left to their own personal interpretation of the language in the opinions, which, as you will recall, may have been written for the investigator.
-Of course, in the black or white, yes or no opinions, such as “Mr. Smith is identified as the writer of…” or “The submitted Royal typewriter was used to type…”, there is little room for misinterpretation.
+The unfortunate result of stipulation is that the judge and jury are deprived of the examiner’s explanations and are left to their own personal interpretation of the language used in the opinions, which, as you will recall, may have been written for the investigator.
+Of course, in the black or white, yes or no opinions, such as “Mr. Smith is identified as the writer of…” or “The submitted photocopier was used to copy…”, there is little room for misinterpretation.
 However, these people to whom we have entrusted the outcome of a judicial process often must decide, unaided, what terms such as “could have written…”, “indications present that…”, “possibly”, “highly probable”, and so on, really intend to mean.
 Is “not genuine”, “no evidence present”, and “is eliminated as the writer” all equal in meaning?
 Oftentimes examiners themselves, although agreeing to the results of an examination, disagree as to how the opinion should be stated simply because of how they perceive the terminology will be interpreted.
 Many laboratories tend to develop their own specifically worded opinions which are assigned sliding values from identification on one side, to elimination on the opposite side.
 These same words taken to another laboratory or another locale may have a significantly different meaning, sometimes seemingly diametrically opposed.

 Some laboratories avoid this problem area altogether by simply eliminating the gray areas of probability.
 Their opinions are simply that of identification, elimination, or no opinion at all.
-While this posture is, on occasion, envied by the examiner who is in the midst of a wrestling match with his thoughts and the English language because his opinion in a particular case is something less than an absolute certainty, it has very definite shortcomings.
+While this posture is, on occasion, envied by the examiner who is in the midst of a wrestling match with his thoughts and the English language because his opinion is something less than an absolute, it has very definite shortcomings.
 The most important of these is that the true, actual value of the evidence is obscured by an unenlightening, but safe, misuse of words.
 An examiner working within this system may be subjected to undue pressure by the evidence submitter, his laboratory, or even himself, to push a less than definitive opinion to a certainty because his mental opinion is closer to an identification or non-identification than it is to “no opinion”.
 The inherent risk in this situation, that of being wrong, is certainly greater than it is in an opinion of “probable”.

 During his training period, a document examiner is taught to mentally interpolate less than ideal evidence and formulate opinions based upon that process.
 The greater majority of these opinions which involve less than ideal evidence, will be in the area of probability with only an occasional, definitive “yes” or “no”.
 Removing the probability range of opinions from the expert’s bag of reporting skills places him back on the level of the lay person in viewing only ideal evidence from which common logic often dictates the correct opinion.

 In view of the preceding, is there then some manner of reporting an opinion that fits all requirements and is interpreted the same by everyone?
 Of course not.
 At best an examiner’s opinions are a compromise of all the possibilities and therefore the best interpretation of these opinions is an oral interview with the author of them.
 This is not always possible.
 Fortunately, within the forensic sciences and specifically the questioned document examination discipline, there is commonly used phraseology which may easily be understood.